 What is Couchsurfing?
 A Short Review.

 Couchsurfing is an organisation in which you can choose to be a ‘host’ a ‘surfer’ or both.
 I don’t know why it’s called surfing.
 Probably because surfers are cool.
 That’s why I’m doing it.
 I’m a cool mummy.
-With no money and no friends.

 The hosts are usually people who have travelled themselves extensively and after having surfed with other people are now in a position to repay the favour and host other travellers with a free bed in their home – or maybe a couch.